MastodonC/kixi.heimdall/README.md

 [leiningen]: https://github.com/technomancy/leiningen

-The apps requires a private key (RSA), to be generated with
+The apps requires a private key and public key (RSA), to be generated with

 ```
 openssl genrsa -aes128 -out auth_privkey.pem 2048
+openssl rsa -pubout -in auth_privkey.pem -out auth_pubkey.pem
 ```

 This should be moved to the resources/ folder.